bwestrich/tdd-spock/README.md

 * Put **stubs** in the **‘given:’** section.
 This section should not verify number of calls, method parameters, etc. These verifications make your tests harder to read and less resilient to refactoring
 * Put **mocks** in the **'then:'** section.
 See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.

-##Use behavior-oriented test section names
-  Use given:, not setup: e.g. `mcwest.UseGivenNotSetupSpec`

 ##Limit size of where tables
  Break wide tables into smaller tables (e.g. `mcwest.SmallerWhereSpec`).